Saundra Smokes: Early life and career beginnings

 Smokes was born in Syracuse, New York, and graduated from Nottingham High School.
 She attended the University of Buffalo, and then lived in Albany for a time before taking a job with the Herald Journal in 1978.

 Column content

 Through her column she shared her opinions about topics including, but not limited to race relations, politics, poverty, health, and popular culture.
 In November 1992, she wrote a column on the trial of police officers involved in the beating of Los Angeles motorist Rodney King that was picked up by newspapers across the country.

 Saundra Smokes also wrote plays, including A Tribute to Motown and In Our Own Backyard, and a video drama, Daddy’s Home, which won a Cable Ace award.

 Smokes won numerous journalism awards, including a first-place community service award from the New York State Publishers Association for her 2003 editorial series, “Taxpayers Held Hostage.”
-In 2004 she was inducted onto the Syracuse Press Club's Wall of Distinction, a permanent exhibit in the Civic Center.
+In 2004 she was inducted into the Syracuse Press Club's Wall of Distinction, a permanent exhibit in the Civic Center.